kostyamat/esphome-standalone-smart-sun-relay/README.md

 This allows you, for example, to trigger other automations (like closing blinds or changing indoor lighting) based on the data from this device, which can be more reliable and customized than HA's built-in sun integration.

-## Daylight Saving Time (DST) Handling
+## Daylight Saving Time (DST) & The Role of Offsets

 This device is designed to be completely immune to errors related to seasonal time changes.

-**How it works:** The device's internal clock and all core logic (sunrise/sunset calculations, relay control) operate exclusively on the **UTC** standard.
-UTC does not observe Daylight Saving Time, making it a stable and predictable anchor.
+This is achieved by a strict separation between the device's internal logic and the user display.

+* **Control Logic:** The device's core logic—when the relay actually turns on and off—is based **only** on the true astronomical sunrise and sunset in UTC.
+This internal schedule is stable and never changes.
+The small `Sunrise/Sunset Offset Hours` sliders allow you to fine-tune this schedule directly.

+* **Display Logic:** The main **`UTC Offset Hours`** slider has **no effect on the relay's switching logic**.
+Its sole purpose is to provide a convenient local time display in the web interface.

-**Your role is simply to adjust the `UTC Offset Hours` slider if you want the displayed times to match your local wall clock.
+**User intervention is not required for the device to function correctly.** You only need to adjust the `UTC Offset Hours` slider if you want the displayed times (like "Current Time" or "Next Sunrise") to match your local wall clock.
 This is typically done twice a year when DST starts or ends.

-* **Example (Central Europe):**
-    * During summer (CEST), you set the offset to `+2.0`.
-    * During winter (CET), you change the offset to `+1.0`.

-This architecture ensures maximum reliability, as the core scheduling logic is never affected by DST bugs or regional timezone rule changes.